osugale/CKY/README.md

-# Homepage-CKY
+# Code-karo-yaaro
-About It's a homepage made in HTML,CSS &amp; JS during our internship group project at Suvidha Foundation/Code Karo Yaaro.
+This is a homepage we have made during our internship at Suvidha Foundation/Code Karo Yaaro for our part of the group project.This page is completely made in HTML,CSS & JavaSript by @P-Potdar & @osugale.
+It is a pretty user friendly UI and the code is very self explanatory!